pporrasebi/darkspaceproject/reactome_interactions/reactome_vs_imex_lean.md

 rr_pairs_pmid_all <- unique(merge(rr_pairs, rr_pmids_human, by="rr_id",all=F))
 ```

-Finally I end up with a list of 11972485 valid associations extracted from Reactome in human.

 ### Part 4: Final formatting steps for generation of the Reactome dataset

 I generate a unique pair identifier per line and save the Reactome pairs associated with the PMIDs as a text file for further comparison with other datasets.